-Maxwell published a remarkable paper on the construction of novel ovals, at the age of 14; his genius was soon renowned throughout Scotland, with the future Lord Kelvin remarking that Maxwell's "lively imagination started so many hares that before he had run one down he was off on another."
-He did a comprehensive analysis of Saturn's rings, developed the important kinetic theory of gases, explored elasticity, knot theory, soap bubbles, and more.
+At the age of 14, Maxwell published a remarkable paper on the construction of ovals; these were an independent discovery of the Ovals of Descartes, but Maxwell allowed more than two foci, had elaborate configurations (he was drawing the ovals with string and pencil), and identified errors in Descartes' treatment of them.
+His genius was soon renowned throughout Scotland, with the future Lord Kelvin remarking that Maxwell's "lively imagination started so many hares that before he had run one down he was off on another."
+He did a comprehensive analysis of Saturn's rings; developed the important kinetic theory of gases; explored elasticity, viscosity, knot theory, topology, soap bubbles, and more.
 He introduced the "Maxwell's Demon" as a thought experiment for thermodynamics; his paper "On Governors" effectively founded the field of cybernetics; he advanced the theory of color, and produced the first color photograph.
 One Professor said of him, "there is scarcely a single topic that he touched upon, which he did not change almost beyond recognition."
 Maxwell was also a poet.

 Maxwell did little of importance in pure mathematics, so his great creativity in mathematical physics might not seem enough to qualify him for this list, although his contribution to the kinetic theory of gases (which even led to the first estimate of molecular sizes) would already be enough to make him one of the greatest physicists.
 But then, in 1864 James Clerk Maxwell stunned the world by publishing the equations of electricity and magnetism and showing that light itself is linked to the electro-magnetic force.
 Richard Feynman considered this the most significant event of the 19th century (though others might give equal billing to Darwin's theory of evolution).
 While Einstein, Newton, and Galileo may be the Top Three, Maxwell is a strong candidate for "fourth greatest scientist ever."
 He has been called the "Father of Modern Physics"; he ranks #24 on Hart's list of the Most Influential Persons in History.